Language: EN

 • Dependencies you use in your code

-Doing version management by hand would be very hard.
-Fortunately, there are version management tools, such as source code control and package managers.
+Managing versioning manually would be very hard.
+Fortunately, there are tools for version management, such as source control and package managers.

 Semantic versioning

-As I said, an important part of versioning is deciding the norms and rules that you can use to name the versions.
-There are many systems to designate versions, or you could even create your own.
+As I mentioned, an important part of versioning is deciding the rules and guidelines you can use to name the versions.
+There are many systems for designating versions, or you could even create your own.

 However, there is a system called semantic versioning that is widely used in the development community.
 Although it is not the only one, it has become practically an accepted standard.